Treating lameness

 Step 1:

-Seek veterinarian advice – it is important to accurately diagnose the disease.
+Seek veterinary advice – it is important to accurately diagnose the disease as it is contagious and can be challenging to control.

 Step 2: